Ready to create more pipeline?

 “I appreciate your honesty.
 Can you let me know what makes you say that?
 Based on my research, I do think having a conversation could help both you and I understand more."

 In any economic environment, budget objections are quite common.
-But today, we're seeing this be one of the top objections to shut down a cold call quickly.
+Today, we're seeing this be one of the top objections to shut down a cold call quickly.

-Luckily, this objection can be overcome by demonstrating a clear return on investment (ROI).
+Luckily, this objection can be overcome by demonstrating a clear return on investment (ROI) and highlighting how much time or money they're potentially losing by not fixing the problem your product solves.

 How you can respond: